 The Shrimp Welfare Project (SWP) is 64.3 k times as cost-effectivene as GiveWellâs top charities.

 I also have a sense that people working on cause prioritisation would agree that the best interventions in animal welfare are more cost-effective than the best ones in global health and development.
-For example, Ambitious Impactâs estimates suggest this, and so does the votes in Animal Welfare vs Global Health Debate Week.
+For example, Ambitious Impactâs estimates suggest this, and so did the votes in Animal Welfare vs Global Health Debate Week.

 I understand people supporting global health and development may be a little distanced by GWWC highlighting animal welfare as more cost-effective.
-However, people donating to local organisations helping which are 1 % as cost-effective as GiveWellâs top charities (e.g. supporting people with low income in high income countries) are way more distanced by not even having their preferred options on GWWCâs platform, and I believe the cost-effectiveness gap between such organisations and GiveWellâs top charities may well be smaller than that between the best animal welfare organisations and GiveWellâs top charities.
+However, people donating to local organisations which are 1 % as cost-effective as GiveWellâs top charities (e.g. supporting people with low income in high income countries) are way more distanced by not even having their preferred options on GWWCâs platform, and I believe the cost-effectiveness gap between such organisations and GiveWellâs top charities may well be smaller than that between the best animal welfare organisations and GiveWellâs top charities.

 Thanks for your questionâI think itâs a good one!